wagtail/wagtail/docs/contributing.rst

 At present the styleguide is static: new UI components must be added to it manually, and there are no hooks into it for other modules to use.
 We hope to support hooks in the future.

-The styleguide doesn't currently provide examples of all the core interface components, notably the Page, Document, Image and Snippet chooser interfaces are not currently represented.
+The styleguide doesn't currently provide examples of all the core interface components; notably the Page, Document, Image and Snippet chooser interfaces are not currently represented.

 Translations